How do successful afterschool STEM programs do it?

 These innovative afterschool programs offer impactful STEM programming to diverse populations.
 Read on to hear their advice for success and to learn about their program structure, evaluation results and partnership models.

 For more than 110 years, Woodland Park Zoo has served as a cherished community resource and a unique urban oasis.
-Today, our mission is to “save animals and their habitats through conservation leadership and engaging experiences, inspiring people to learn, care, and act.”
-We fulfill our mission through three main areas of activity: excellent animal care, investment in field conservation, and education programs on grounds and in the community.
+Today, our mission is to “save wildlife and inspire everyone to make conservation a prioirity in their lives.”
+We fulfill our mission through three main areas of activity: excellent animal care, investment in field conservation, and education programs on the ground and in the community.
 With more than 1 million visitors each year, Woodland Park Zoo has tremendous capacity to engage the community in our mission.

-ZooCrew is a middle school outreach program from the Woodland Park Zoo that empowers middle school youth to become conservation and community leaders by providing engaging experiences that inspire them to learn, care and act.
+ZooCrew was a middle school outreach program from the Woodland Park Zoo that empowered middle school youth to become conservation and community leaders by providing engaging experiences that inspire them to learn, care, and act.

-Approximately 180 middle school students at five sites participate in ZooCrew each year.
-ZooCrew serves middle school students from underserved communities who are underrepresented in STEM careers.
-To serve these students, the zoo has partnered with out-of-school service providers selected based on their established record working with low-income and minority students.
+Approximately 180 middle school students at five sites participated in ZooCrew each year.
+ZooCrew served middle school students from underserved communities who are underrepresented in STEM careers.
+To serve these students, the zoo partnered with out-of-school service providers selected based on their established record working with low-income and minority students.

-For example, at Aki Kurose Middle School, one of our ZooCrew sites, 83 percent of students qualify for the federal free and reduced-price lunch program, 20 percent are English language learners, and 64 percent achieved less than 60 percent proficiency in Measure of Student Progress (MSP) in science.
+For example, at Aki Kurose Middle School, one of the former ZooCrew sites, 83 percent of students qualify for the federal free and reduced-price lunch program, 20 percent are English language learners, and 64 percent achieved less than 60 percent proficiency in Measure of Student Progress (MSP) in science.

-The ZooCrew model uses a three-tiered educational approach to support skill development in problem-solving and science inquiry.
+The ZooCrew model used a three-tiered educational approach to support skill development in problem-solving and science inquiry.